e3b0c442/site-old/content/post/advent-of-code-2015-day-1-rust/index.md

 date: 2022-06-02T15:11:21.470Z
 draft: false
 featured: false
+tags:
+  - advent-of-code
+  - advent-of-code-2015
+  - rust
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
+_The code for these articles can be found at [https://github.com/e3b0c442/aoc](https://github.com/e3b0c442/aoc)._

 We're nearly at the end of our day 1 implementations.
 Now that we have set up our Rust environment, let's dig into the code.

 # The Day